 - Be a team player in your healing!
 Always ask questions and have conversations with your doctors.
 Do not just sit back and let the doctors do all the talking.
 If you are questioning something, question it, and then talk about it as well as other options

-- Always ask for a copy of your test results, vitamin panels and any other result that comes on paper or a C.D. (like x-rays).
-You need to educate yourself, rather than being told
+- Always ask for a copy of your test results, vitamin panels, and any other result that comes on paper or a C.D. (like x-rays).
+You need to educate yourself, rather than be told

 - Work towards self-love and self-care no matter what

 - Sometimes our stressors speak through our bodies - It's so important to listen and then take action